 One of the limiting factors for University-based CubeSat project is limited mission life and communication window.
 A ground station network can effectively increase the communication window.
 BIRDS project aim to demonstrate such a network operation for CubeSats.
 Participating countries are Japan, Ghana, Mongolia, Nigeria, Bangladesh, Taiwan & Thailand.

 Who were the Engineers of BRAC Onnesha?

 Maisun Ibn Monowar, Raihana Shams Islam Antara & Abdullah Hil Kafi.

 BRAC Onnesha will be operated from BRAC University.
-Ground station was inaugurated by Sir Fazle Hasan Abed. on 25 May, 2017.
+The ground station was inaugurated by Sir Fazle Hasan Abed. on 25 May 2017.
 10 6 students of BRAC University were primarily responsible for developing Ground station.
 11 They are, MD Mojammel Haque, Bijoy Talukder, Sanada Jagati Chayan, Aynul Huda, Jamil Arefin, Arafat Haque.